Skip to main content

 Exponential backoff

-Restarts the failed child with increasing delays.
+Restarts the failed child with increasing delays instead of immediately.
 Useful for transient failures like network timeouts or rate limits where immediate retries make the problem worse.
+During the backoff delay the actor is suspended and does not process messages; when the delay elapses it restarts (delivering PreStart on the fresh instance).

 src/Supervision/BackoffExample.php